Jay-1853/TravCom-Data-Validator/README.md

 1.  **Connects:** Establishes a secure connection to the TravCom SQL Server database or another database of your choosing.
 2.  **Queries:** Runs a targeted SQL query to find transactions where `TransactionDate` is in the future and `TransactionType` is `1` (a valid transaction).
-3.  **Notifies:** If errors are found, it generates a clear, HTML email.
+3.  **Notifies:** If errors are found, it generates an HTML email.
-4.  **Highlights:** The email includes a table detailing every problematic transaction, crucially showing **which accountant made the entry**.
+4.  **Highlights:** The email includes a table detailing every problematic transaction, crucially showing which accountant made the entry.
 5.  **Alerts:** Sends this alert to the finance team's email inbox every morning.

 ---